AravindhG21/AccuKnox_QA_Assessment/README.md

-Deploying Node.js services to a local Kubernetes cluster such as Minikube or Kind involves several steps.
-Here’s a comprehensive guide to help you get started:
+Deploying services to a local Kubernetes cluster such as Minikube involves several steps.

 **Prerequisites**
 - Install Docker desktopo